Roger Stone On Trump And Barbara Bush: ‘She’s Dead, And He’s President’

 “Nasty, rude, vindictive, entitled, self-important – that’s the woman I had several unpleasant encounters with,” his Instagram post reads.

-As previously reported by The Inquisitr, Stone was indicted in January in the Distract of Columbia.
+As previously reported by The Inquisitr, Stone was indicted in January in the District of Columbia.
 The longtime Republican operative was indicted on seven counts: five counts of false statements, one count of obstruction, and one count of witness tampering.

 The Special Counsel’s office alleges that Stone had told senior Trump campaign officials about emails damaging to Hillary Clinton, which seemingly prompted the officials to seek more damaging information about the then-Democratic presidential candidate.